-Van C. Tran is Associate Professor of Sociology and Deputy Director for the Center for Urban Research at The Graduate Center, CUNY.
-His research focuses on the integration of immigrants and their children, race and ethnicity, diversity and intergroup relations, neighborhood gentrification and integration, as well as urban poverty and inequality.
+Van C. Tran is Associate Professor of Sociology at The Graduate Center, CUNY.
+His research focuses on the integration of immigrants and their children, race and ethnicity, diversity and intergroup relations, neighborhood gentrification, urban poverty and inequality.

-His articles have been published in both general and leading journals within the field of immigration, including Social Forces, International Migration Review, Ethnic and Racial Studies, Journal of Ethnic and Migration Studies, City & Community, The ANNALS of the American Academy of Political and Social Science, RSF: The Russell Sage Foundation Journal of the Social Sciences, among others.
+His articles have been published in both general and leading journals within the field of immigration, including Social Forces, International Migration Review, Ethnic and Racial Studies, Journal of Ethnic and Migration Studies, City & Community, The ANNALS of the American Academy of Political and Social Science, RSF: The Russell Sage Foundation Journal of the Social Sciences, Sociological Science, among others.
 His research has appeared in interdisciplinary journals such as Population Health Management and Politics, Groups, and Identities.
 He has also published in academic magazines for the general, educated audience such as Contexts and Pathways.

-Tran’s work has been supported by the Robert Wood Johnson Foundation, the National Science Foundation, Southern Poverty Law Center, the Paul & Daisy Soros Fellowships for New Americans, Stanford Center on Poverty and Inequality, Leonard Davis Institute of Health Economics at University of Pennsylvania, and the Rappaport Institute for Greater Boston at Harvard Unviersity, among others In 2018, he received the Nancy W. Malkiel Scholar Award from the Woodrow Wilson Foundation, in recognition of his research excellence and an extraordinary commitment to creating inclusive communities in the university and in the profession.
+Tran’s work has been supported by the Robert Wood Johnson Foundation, the National Science Foundation, Southern Poverty Law Center, the Paul & Daisy Soros Fellowships for New Americans, Stanford Center on Poverty and Inequality, Leonard Davis Institute of Health Economics at University of Pennsylvania, and the Rappaport Institute for Greater Boston at Harvard University, among others In 2018, he received the Nancy W. Malkiel Scholar Award from the Woodrow Wilson Foundation, in recognition of his research excellence and an extraordinary commitment to creating inclusive communities in the university and in the profession.

-Tran has held both elected and appointed positions at the American Sociological Association (ASA) and the Eastern Sociological Society (ESS).
-He serves on ASA's Distinguished Contribution to Teaching Award Committee (2018-2020).
-He was elected as Council Member for the ASA Sections on International Migration (2015-2018) and on Asia and Asian America (2019-2022).
+Tran has also held both elected and appointed leadership positions at the American Sociological Association (ASA) and the Eastern Sociological Society (ESS).
+He is an elected member of the ASA Council (2020-2023).
+He served on ASA's Distinguished Contribution to Teaching Award Committee (2018-2020).
+He was elected to the Council for the ASA Sections on International Migration (2015-2018) and on Asia and Asian America (2019-2022).

 Tran is engaged with the public.
-His op-eds have been published in The Los Angeles Times and the New Haven Register.
-He has been cited or quoted in major news outlets, including The New York Times, The Washington Post, The Los Angeles Times, Newsweek, Reuters, Public Radio International, New York Magazine, CNN, NPR, NY1, among others.
-He was selected as an NPR Source of the Week in July 2015.
+His op-eds have been published in The Los Angeles Times, The Phidelphia Inquirer and CNN.
+He has been cited or quoted in major news outlets, including The New York Times, The Washington Post, The Los Angeles Times, CNN, NPR, NBC News, NY1, among others.